-At ETChster we have the pleasure of powering artist websites for people all over the world (as well as many other tools that are transforming the art world for art collectors and others).
+At ETChster we have the pleasure of powering free artist websites for people all over the world (as well as many other tools that are transforming the art world for art collectors and others).

 Artists often choose our platform because it’s specifically made for artists to show visual art to the world.